Venezuelan migrants deported by the US ended up in a Salvadoran prison. This is their legal status

 El Salvador has lived under a state of emergency since March 2022, when Congress granted Bukele extraordinary powers to fight the country’s powerful street gangs.

 Since then, some 84,000 people have been arrested, accused of gang ties.
-The state of emergency has allowed authorities to act without basic protections like access to a lawyer or even being told why they’re being arrested.
+The state of emergency has allowed authorities to act without basic protections like access to a lawyer or telling detainees why they’re being arrested.
 They can be held for 15 days without seeing a judge.

 Homicides have plummeted in El Salvador and the improved security has fueled Bukele’s popularity.